-Mark Butcher, fondly known as Butch, hung up his gloves a decade ago at his home ground The Oval, bringing a spirited cricket career to a close.
-On the eve of England's opening game of the ICC Cricket World Cup at the iconic south London ground, Butcher spoke with cpfc.co.uk about their chances, his career, his beloved Surrey CCC, the famous red and blue and a special relationship with Steve Kember.
+Mark Butcher, fondly known as 'Butch', hung up his gloves a decade ago at his home ground The Oval, bringing a spirited cricket career to a close.
+On the eve of England's opening game of the ICC Cricket World Cup last May, he spoke with cpfc.co.uk about his career, his beloved Surrey CCC, the famous red and blue and a special relationship with Steve Kember.
+On his birthday, we look back at what he revealed.

-Quite different circumstances then, to when Croydon-born Mark Butcher broke into the England side for the 1997 Ashes series as a combative left-handed opening batsman, coming up against the undisputed best side in the world – one widely regarded as the best ever.
+When Croydon-born Mark Butcher broke into the England side for the 1997 Ashes series as a combative left-handed opening batsman, he came up against the undisputed best side in the world – one widely regarded as the best ever.

 “Before we knew it, we were 2-1 down and then lost the series.
 From the 2005 Ashes onwards, England have largely dominated – but in the late 80s, 90s and early 2000s, Australia were dominant – and despite getting a hiding from them, it was a fantastic time to be playing.

-“Playing against some of the best players to have played the game, and there was still a level of innocence about the game.
+“[I was] playing against some of the best players to have played the game, and there was still a level of innocence about the game.
 It was not quite as professional as it’s become.
-There certainly wasn’t the money sloshing around in the game.
+There certainly wasn’t the money sloshing around.
 It was a lot of fun, perhaps we got away with one or two things we wouldn’t have got away with nowadays!”

 “The goal really was to get back enjoying the game and scoring some runs, playing for Surrey – I perhaps had ambitions of getting back in the Test team, but it was a long way off.
-But lots of players in front of me in the pecking order got injured, and come the first Test against Australia at Edgbaston in 2001, my name appeared on the team sheet batting at three, by virtue of an 80-odd in a TV game in a one-day semi-final for Surrey – the irony being I never played an ODI game for England.
-It was that got knock that me the call-up, along with everyone else falling down dead!
+But lots of players in front of me in the pecking order got injured, and come the first Test against Australia at Edgbaston in 2001, my name appeared on the team sheet batting at three, by virtue of an 80-odd in a TV game in a one-day semi-final for Surrey.
+The irony was I never played an ODI game for England.
+It was that which got me the call-up, along with everyone else falling down dead!
 From that game on, I didn’t miss a Test match for 42 Tests.
 Later on in the summer, the knock at Headingley happened – it was quite a day.
 Life-changing really.”

 That knock was a match-winning 173 not-out against Australia - the best in the world.